 Tools for Self Reliance was started in 1979 by a handful of dedicated volunteers.
 Disillusioned by their experiences of development projects in Africa and the failure of overseas development assistance at that time to trickle down to the grassroots, our founders took it upon themselves to work with small-scale community based groups and at the same time lobby major institutional donors and governments to adopt a more people-centered approach to development assistance.
+You can read more about Glyn Roberts, who led the efforts to establish the organisation, here.

 In 1980, Tools for Self Reliance was formally registered as a charity with the mandate of working with local organisations in developing countries to relieve poverty amongst the local population.
 It was envisioned as being a practical way to support tradespeople in some of the poorest parts of the world.
 Although raising awareness and campaigning are integral parts of what we do, we specialise in providing the vocational skills and business training rural tradespeople need to earn a livelihood, and equipping them with the tools they need to get started.